fracpete/python-weka-wrapper3/doc/source/install.rst

 .. code-block:: bash

-   sudo apt-get install python3-pil python3-matplotlib python3-pygraphviz
+   sudo apt-get install python3-pil python3-matplotlib python3-pygraphviz libgraphviz-dev

 Install OpenJDK as well, in order to get all the header files for compilation: